APLMOOC/APLMOOC/docs/course/ch4/part3.md

 ## Index

-Indexing is used to pick out specific values from an array.
+Indexing is used to pick out values based on an index from an array.
 Let's compare two different programs: the first one is written in Python, and the second one is written in APL.

 ```py